A dedication from Jamie...

 - The centre is in a city centre location and has high quality, modern domestic kitchen facilities.
 You’ll find it at 29 John Street (on the outside of the Oastler Centre).

-The centre is open five days a week:
+The centre is open six days a week:

 The courses last for just over 1 hour and runs for 8 weeks.
 Each week you will make a lovely healthy meal to enjoy!

 The cost is £5 per person per class.